magicmark/wafflebot/README.md

 ## How to run:
 So you want to run your own Wafflebot?
 Good decision!

-Suggested method of running Dafflebot is inside Docker.
+Suggested method of running Wafflebot is inside Docker.

 ```bash
 git clone git@github.com/magicmark/wafflebot